 1. Secure the scene: Check to make sure that anyone with an injury receives immediate first aid and that you call for help if needed.
 Block off the area where the incident happened so that no one else gets hurt.

-3. Provide initial details: Give a description of the incident to whoever’s handling the investigation.
-Try to include as much detail as possible on who was there, what equipment or processes were involved, and what was happening at the time.
+3. Provide initial details: Give a clear description of the incident to the person handling the investigation.
+Moreover, include as much detail as possible about who was present, what equipment or processes were involved, and what was happening at the time.

 4. Start documentation: Begin filling out a report that includes all the details of the incident like witness statements, photo/video evidence, and other supporting documentation.